Deadpool and Wolverine (2024) Film Review

 Cassandra Nova soon arrives from the Void to Earth-10005 with hopes of commandeering Paradox’s deadly Time Ripper machine and using it to destroy all Realities, sans the Void.
 After a moving conversation between the two mutant heroes, it takes the combined efforts of Deadpool and Wolverine to stop Cassandra, in what each of them believes to be a sacrificial play.
 They survive, however, and Paradox is confronted and shut-down by the TVA’s Hunter B-15!

-B-15 then rules that Deadpool’s Wolverine can stay within the Earth-10005 Universe, along with X-23 from the Void, while confirming that the sure destruction of Earth-10005 had been reversed!
+B-15 then rules that Deadpool’s Wolverine can stay won Earth-10005, along with X-23 from the Void, while confirming that the sure destruction of the10005 Universe had been reversed!
 The movie ends on a feel-good note, complete with Wade reuniting with Vanessa!

 Marvel Studios / The Walt Disney Company